 - ½ cup oil, see notes 1

-- 1 tablespoon cumin powder, see notes 2
+- 1 tablespoon cumin powder, preferably roasted and grounded

-- 1 ½ tablespoon coriander powder, see notes 2
+- 1 ½ tablespoon coriander powder, preferably roasted and grounded

 - ½ tablespoon red chilli flakes, less or skip to reduce heat